Pentecostal World Fellowship

-The Pentecostal World Fellowship is a fellowship of Evangelical Pentecostal churches and denominations from across the world.
+The Pentecostal World Fellowship is an international fellowship of Evangelical Pentecostal churches and denominations from across the world.
 The headquarters is in Tulsa, Oklahoma.
 Its leader is William Wilson (Tulsa, OK).

 History

 The Pentecostal World Fellowship was founded in 1947 at Zürich, Switzerland, during a conference of Pentecostal leaders.
 This meeting was organized by Swiss pastor Leonard Steiner, who was assisted by David du Plessis.
 Since then, the Conference has been conducted in various major cities around the world, every three years.

 In 2001, the conference in Los Angeles, California, was convened in celebration of the Azusa Street Revival.

 In 2019, William Wilson became Chairman of the organization.

 Conferences

 The Pentecostal World Fellowship has a conference every three years.

 Member organizations

-In 2022, the Pentecostal World Fellowship has 76 member representatives in 47 countries.
+In 2023, the Pentecostal World Fellowship has 76 member representatives in 47 countries.